feynlee/curiosity-notes/posts/2022-11-24-10_tips_for_configuring_a_quarto_website.md

 2. Include the path to the xml file

     We need to explicitly include links to these xml files.
-    In this website, I created 3 RSS feeds: Posts, TIL and Projects, and included them in `_quarto.yml` under a menu on the right side of the navigation bar:
+    On this website, I created 3 RSS feeds: Posts, TIL and Projects.
+    I included them in `_quarto.yml` under a menu on the right side of the navigation bar:

     ```yml
     website: